 Air purifying survival plants – Weeping Fig (Ficus benjamina)

 This plant came from Asia and Australia and it’s the official tree of Bangkok.
-It is a common houseplant in the US and it’s mostly known as Benjamin’s fig. When grown indoors, it can grow too large for its situation, and may need drastic pruning or replacing, but it has been showen that it decreases the levels of trichloroethylene and formaldehyde.
-It grows edible fruits, although it’s not grown for its fruits and it’s much more appreciated for its looks and air cleaning proprieties.
+It is a common houseplant in the US and it’s mostly known as Benjamin’s fig. When grown indoors, it can grow too large for its situation.
+Many plants need drastic pruning or replacing, but it has been shown to decrease the levels of trichloroethylene and formaldehyde.
+It grows edible fruits, although it’s not grown for its fruits.
+It’s much more appreciated for its looks and air cleaning proprieties.
 The roots of the Ficus benjamina grow rapidly and can prove destructive for gardens, sidewalks, patios and driveways.

 Plant care works: These air purifying survival plants can handle partial shade, although it loves bright sunlight.
 It should be watered with moderation and the pot should assure a good drainage.
 It is a plant that doesn’t like being moved or transplanted and it can die rather easily if exposed to changing conditions.

 Air purifying survival plants – Red-edged dracaena (Dracaena marginata)